felixop7/felixop7/README.md

 # Daily Quote

-"The best way to predict the future is to create it." - Peter Drucker
+"Life is short, and its up to you to make it sweet." - Sarah Louise Delany

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>